ankman007/job-fit-ai/README.md

    - **Company Insights** – Providing relevant information about the company, culture, and expectations.

 This AI-driven interview assistant ensures that candidates walk into interviews fully prepared, improving their chances of success while saving hours of manual preparation.

+## To set up this project
+- Clone this repository and cd onto the project
+- Create a new file called .env in base directory of the project and copy contents from .env.example onto that file.
+Replace DJANGO_SECRET_KEY in env file with your own
+- From base directory run `docker-compose up --build` to build and run the containers.
+You need to install Docker desktop in your system for this step.
+- After the containers and up and running; apply the migrations to setup database schema with `docker-compose exec web python manage.py migrate`
+- Next, collect static files required by Django for serving assets with `docker-compose exec web python manage.py collectstatic --noinput`
+- Now, the application should be running on port 8000
+- To stop the application and the containers, run `docker-compose down`